Eubeatriz/Eubeatriz/README.md

 - 🌍: São Paulo – Brazil

 - 🎀: Curiosities about me
-     🏎️: I love Formula 1  🎮: enjoy play  📖: trying to read more
+     🏎️: I love Formula 1  🎮: enjoy play  📖: trying to read more  🎤: always in concerts!

 ***